TheLegendOfMataNui/SAGESharp/SAGESharp/LSS/readme.md

  **Builtin Functions**
  LSS reserves some keywords for builtin functions, which start with two underscores, for type manipulation.
+ Unlike builtin members, these may be called on `this`.
  ```
  __tostring(expression)
  __tofloat(expression)